 In 1993, another turning point happened.
 Attracted by the proximity of Yosemite's famous cliffs, I found my way to the University of California, Berkeley for what was originally planned as a short stay.
 There, inspired by the rich tradition of American landscape photography, I learned to use the large format camera.
 As I felt in love with the diversity of the national parks, I set out for a monumental nature photography project that had not been completed by anyone: photographing all of them in on large format film.
 I made my home in the San Francisco Bay Area.
 Years of outdoor adventuring experience proved useful when exploring the backcountry of many parks, occasionally hiking in trail-less terrain with a 70-lbs backpack, paddling kayaks and canoes during extended expeditions.

 In the summer of 2002, when I visited Kobuk Valley National Park in Arctic Alaska, I was probably the first to have photographed the (then) 58 national parks.
 Shortly afterwards, I added a full-frame digital cameras to my toolkit, and it allowed me to create images not possible before.
-In 2013, I was the first to photograph the 59 national parks, and remain the only person known to have done so with a large format camera.
+In 2013, I was the first to photograph the 59 national parks, and remain the only person known to have done so with a large format camera through the 61 national parks.

 I had found an audience since 1995 with my first website, the Mountain Gallery, which was expended into this website in 2001 and has since led to hundreds of publications in more than thirty countries.
 Its popularity as one of the most visited of individual photographer's websites allowed me to turn to photography full-time in 2007.
 However, I also remain committed to the physicallity of the print as a means to inspire viewers to visit and care for our public lands.
 The traveling exhibition I organized has shown in museums and galleries nationwide.

 In 2009, Ken Burns and Dayton Duncan featured me as one of the few living characters in the PBS film The National Parks: America's Best Idea.
 To celebrate the National Park Service Centennial in 2016, I released my signature book Treasured Lands: A Photographic Odyssey through America's National Parks, which won six national book awards and became a critically acclaimed best-seller.
-I currently live in San Jose, California, with my wife, two children, two chickens, and a Chihuahua dog named Peanut who ran half-marathon distances.
+I currently live in San Jose, California, with my wife, two children, a surviving chicken, and a Chihuahua dog named Peanut who ran half-marathons.